-How to remove shellac nail polish on a budget
+How to remove shellac nail polish at home

 Removing shellac nail polish without damaging your nails does not require the use of any expensive or elaborate products.
-Of course, I would recommend a visit to a highly recommended salon but by simply following these simple instructions you too will be able to change your shellac nail polish whenever you want.
+Of course, I would recommend a visit to a highly recommended salon but by simply following these simple instructions you too will be able to change your shellac nail polish at home, whenever you want.

 The nails of the average woman will grow for about two weeks before any noticeable growth can be seen, which is primarily why most shellac nail polish are designed to last for two weeks.
 Many people think that removing shellac nail polish is a tedious and often painstaking task you should not consider attempting on your own.
 Nonetheless, the truth is, with the right knowledge and proper materials you too can effectively remove your shellac nail polish without having to spend your time and money at your local nail salon.